Article I — Name, Principal Office; Other Offices:

 Section 1.
 General Membership Provisions.

 Section 2.
 Classes and Categories of Members.
 The Baltimore Chapter shall not create its own membership categories.
-PMI Component membership categories shall be consistent with PMI membership categories.
+PMI Chapter membership categories shall be consistent with PMI membership categories.

 Article V — Baltimore Chapter Board of Directors: